IGLICT/PRS-Net/README.md

 In this repository, we provide PRS-Net model implementation (with Pytorch) as well as data preparation, training and evaluation scripts on ShapeNet.

+[02/2021] We released the training/testing code.
+Pre-trained models and postprocessing code will be available later.

 ## Citation

 If you find our work useful in your research, please consider citing: